 Does God exist?
 Yes, God exists.
-But, simply saying that God exists does not mean that he does.
+But, simply saying that God exists does not mean that He does.
 The existence of God has been debated for centuries.
-Atheists deny him, or say they “lack belief in God.”
-We Christians, of course, not only believe in God but also claim to have a relationship with him through the person of Jesus Christ who has been revealed in the four Gospels of the New Testament.
-These four Gospels are historical documents that tell us who he was and what he did.
-They let us know that he claimed to be God in flesh.
-Consider Exodus 3:14 of the Old Testament when Moses asked God what his name was, God responded with, “I am that I am.
+Atheists deny Him or say that they “lack belief in God.”
+We Christians, of course, not only believe in God but also claim to have a relationship with Him through the person of Jesus Christ who has been revealed in the four Gospels of the New Testament.
+These four Gospels are historical documents that tell us who He was and what He did.
+They let us know that He claimed to be God in flesh.
+Consider Exodus 3:14 of the Old Testament when Moses asked God what His name was, God responded with, “I am that I am.
 Thus you shall say to the sons of Israel, I am has sent me to you.”
 In John 8:58 Jesus said, “. . . before Abraham was, I am.”
-Whatever you might think of Jesus, according to the Gospels he claimed to be God.
+Whatever you might think of Jesus, according to the Gospels He claimed to be God.
 So, if you believe Jesus, then God exists.

 Does God exist?